MaheshMannava/Pinata-py-frame-FDK/README.md

-# A Simple Frame For Showcasing Content
+# Farcaster Frame For Showcasing Naruto Anime Image carousel

-A no code solution for people who want to get a frame up with their content.
-This is a simple 3 file Python project so you can get started with showcasing content on Farcaster.
-All this requires a Pinata account, Github account and a Railway account.
+This is a simple Python project showcasing content(images.videos) on Farcaster.Built using with a Pinata account, Github account and a Railway account.

 ## Project Variables
 GATEWAY_URL=Your Pinata Gateway.
 Include https://, also do not have any slashes at the end, ex: https://mygateway.mypinata.cloud